Peter, son of Petenye: Early life

 There is nothing known about his origin and family relationships.
 Historian Tamás Kádár assumes a possible Slavic (Ruthenian) descent.
-His father was a certain Petenye (also Petene or Pethune), who served as Master of the treasury in the court of Elizabeth, spouse of junior king Stephen.
+Ukrainian historian Myroslav Voloshchuk emphasized that most of Peter's landholdings had Slavic names, because the area was inhabited by Ruthenians.
+His father was a certain Petenye (also Petene or Pethune), who served as Master of the treasury in the court of Elizabeth, spouse of junior king Stephen from 1264 to 1270.
 The family's landholdings laid in the surrounding lordship of Patak Castle (today ruins near Sátoraljaújhely).
 Historian Jenő Szűcs claimed that Peter's namesake great-grandfather ("Peter I") owned Vécse (today Vojčice, Slovakia) by 1217 (while others argue it referred to a member of the Aba clan from the Tarján branch).
 Accordingly, four generations bore the same forename in the upcoming decades.
 His son, Peter II ("the Freckled") bought Albény and Tehna with the permission of King Béla IV in 1245.
 Szűcs argued this was the first step in the development of the Gálszécs lordship (today Sečovce, Slovakia), the core of Peter, son of Petenye's dominion.
 These lands were part of the so-called "gyepűelve", a mostly uninhabited or sparsely inhabited area beyond the eastern border of the Kingdom of Hungary.
+Voloshchuk argued this Peter belonged to the retinue of Rostislav Mikhailovich prior that, who failed to acquire the throne of Galicia in 1245.
+Accordingly, this Peter, a prominent noble from the Rus', arrived to Hungary after the defeat.
+A charter of the Eger Chapter from 1297 states that Peter, son of Petenye resided in the village called Pethune in Nógrád County.